 There’s nothing quite like being a part of making things grow, watching and waiting for the changes that unfold day to day, season to season.
 The Gadabout is a great opportunity to gather ideas from all sorts of spaces.
 From bold and stunning contemporary designs, to quiet havens of wildlife – of all shapes and sizes.
 I’m a passionate enthusiast of sharing our green spaces, it’s just so inspiring to discover what other people have lovingly created.
 So take a good browse amongst these pages and plan your visit, not forgetting of course where to stop for teas, cake and lunch.

 The Garden Gadabout also fulfils an important role in raising essential funds for The Sussex Beacon, enabling them to continue their work, meeting the changing needs of men and women living with HIV.
 This year the funds raised by the Garden Gadabout are more important than ever, as new diagnosis of HIV continue to increase and fundraising becomes even tougher.

 A big thanks goes to all the lovely gardeners who open and share their gardens, to all the volunteers who help them, and to all of you who come along and enjoy this wonderful event.

 So go on….get Gadding!”Lost the plot.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.